 Lumintop EDC 2AA Flashlight Review

-The Lumintop EDC 2AA is a flashlight with an interesting user interface.
+The Lumintop EDC 2AA flashlight has an interesting user interface.
 It runs on 2 AA cells (1.5V only) and has a Cree XP-L2.
 Read on!

 Official Specs and Features